abarat256/Assembler/README.md

 # Assembler
 This repository contains an Assembler for the JACK language.
-This assembler takes as input a .hack file and converts it into a .asm file as per the JACK language conventions in nand2tetris.
+This assembler takes as input a .asm file (assembly code)  and converts it into a .hack file (binary instructions 16 bit)  as per the JACK language conventions in nand2tetris.

+Command to run the Assembler:

+run.py <filepath of the .asm file>